Constraints on the inflaton potential from scalar-induced gravitational waves and primordial black holes: USR inflation and PBHs

 where $i = 0,1,2,\cdots$, and $\widetilde{W}(k,R)$ is the window function in the Fourier space, which smooths the perturbation over some physical scale $R$, often chosen as $R=1/(aH)$.
 In this work, we choose Gaussian window function as $\widetilde{W}^{2}(k,R)=e^{-k^2R^2/2}$, which prevents the issues related to the non-differentiability and divergence of the integral in the large-$k$ limit in Eq. \eqref{spectral moment}.

 For PBH formation, in the Carr--Hawking collapse model \cite{Carr:1974nx}, the PBH mass $M$ is related to the horizon mass $M_{\mathrm{H}}$ as

 where $\kappa$ is the collapse efficiency.
-Considering the conservation of entropy in the adiabatic cosmic expansion, we can obtain \cite{Carr:2020gox}
+Then, considering the conservation of entropy in the adiabatic cosmic expansion, we can obtain \cite{Carr:2020gox}

-where $M_{\odot}=1.99\times10^{30}$ kg is the solar mass, $g_*$ is the effective number of relativistic degrees of freedom of energy density, $k_*=0.05~\text{Mpc}^{-1}$ is the cosmic microwave background pivot scale for the Planck satellite experiment \cite{Planck:2018jri}, and $k_\text{PBH}=1/R$ is the wave number of the PBH that exits the Hubble horizon.
+where $M_{\odot}=1.989\times10^{30}$ kg is the solar mass, $g_*$ is the effective number of relativistic degrees of freedom of energy density, $k_*=0.05~\text{Mpc}^{-1}$ is the CMB pivot scale for the Planck satellite experiment \cite{Planck:2018jri}, and $k_\text{PBH}=1/R$ is the wave number of the PBH that exits the Hubble horizon.
 Below, we set $\kappa = 0.2$ and $g_* = 106.75$ in the RD era \cite{Carr:1975qj}.
 From Eq. \eqref{M_k}, all spectral moments $\sigma_i(R)$ can be reexpressed in terms of the PBH mass as $\sigma_i(M)$.

 At the epoch of PBH formation in the RD era, its mass fraction $\beta_{\rm{PBH}}(M)$ is defined as

 where $\rho_{\mathrm{PBH}}(M)$ and $\rho_{\mathrm{R}}$ are the energy densities of PBH and radiation.
 Then, at the present time, the PBH abundance $f_{\rm PBH}(M)$ is defined as